AltoSolid/PetShop/README.md

 ---------------------------------------------------------------------------

-# Running the Project - If you clone the project from github:
+# 2.Running the Project - If you clone the project from github: